 What I like to do and you may want to do this too, so that you can easily follow along with me is I like to have my tools six tools wide and that ends up defining a row and column pattern that if you follow along with me here, you’ll have a much easier time following the lecture.

 Make your Toolbox six tools wide by dragging it around if it isn’t.
-I’ll see you in the next lecture where we’re actually going to start working on our first project.
+I’ll see you in the next lecture where we’re going to start working on our first project.

 Lesson Four: Starting Our First Project.

 Hi everyone.
-In this lesson, we’re going to actually do something with the GIMP by working on the first project and that project is to create your monogram in the GIMP.
+In this lesson, we’re going to do something with the GIMP by working on the first project and that project is to create your monogram in the GIMP.

 A monogram is the initials in your name.
-So my name is Brian J. Jackson.
+My name is Brian J. Jackson.
 In America we have three names so three initials mine is B.J.J. and that represents me.
 I could sew it into my robe if I wanted to and put it on my letterhead.
 Here I’m going to create that monogram that I can use for other purposes, and we’ll do so using one submenu.

 We want to go to the image manipulation window here.
 The one that I usually have on the far right and you should have too.
 We’ll go to the File menu and when you click on it it drops down and we’ll scroll down without holding the mouse to create.
 Notice Create has a cascading menu.

 You can tell that it does because it has this little arrow over here to the right.
 All of these that have little arrows to the right cascade that means that when you roll over them another menu pops up to the right.
-There are several functions in here that we’re going to play with for our projects here, but the first one that I want to look at is Logos.
-This cascades further.
-So what Logos does is it it runs a scripting language either Python or a thing called Script-Fu to automate GIMP functions, and automatically pump out images.
+There are several functions here that we’re going to play with for our projects here, but the first one that I want to look at is Logos.
+It cascades further.
+So what Logos does is it runs a scripting language either Python or a thing called Script-Fu to automate GIMP functions and automatically pump out images.
 Let me give you an example.